gitopedia/gitopedia/docs/roadmap.md

   - **DONE - In Knowledgebase**: Workflow builds index and uploads to S3 with OIDC authentication, listens for `repository_dispatch` events (`content-updated`), and dispatches a `rebuild-site` event to the Website repo after successful index upload.
   - **DONE - In Website**: Workflow builds and deploys static site to S3/CloudFront with OIDC authentication, and listens for `repository_dispatch` events (`rebuild-site`) to rebuild the site when Knowledgebase completes.
   - **DONE**: AWS infrastructure configured with IAM OIDC roles for secure CI/CD access.
-- **TODO:** Develop the Search Lambda (Search API) in the Website (or a dedicated directory).
-Use Python or Node.js to create a function that can load the `index.sqlite` file and execute full-text queries.
-For MVP, you can bundle the SQLite from Knowledgebase manually (e.g. attach it in the lambda package).
-Implement a simple query handler: accept a query string and return top N article IDs/titles.
-(Tip: Use SQLite FTS query with rank and snippet to get a summary – this is supported as shown in similar projects).
-Specific implementation steps:
-  - Write the Lambda function code to open the SQLite database and perform a parameterized search query.
-(Ensure to use parameter binding to prevent any possibility of SQL injection, even though input is likely limited and sanitized by SQLite FTS.)
-  - Test the function locally (it can be run with a test event JSON).
-Use a small test SQLite with known entries to verify that queries return expected results.
-  - Set up infrastructure as code for deployment:
-    - Define an API Gateway route integration for the Lambda.
-This can be done with AWS SAM template or Serverless YAML.
-For example, define a `GET /search` route that triggers the lambda, and enable CORS to the known origins (localhost for dev, and production domain).
-    - Automate deployment via GitHub Actions: e.g., use `aws cloudformation package/deploy` commands or the Serverless framework CLI to push updates.
-    - Store necessary AWS credentials (or use GitHub OIDC to assume a deploy role) in the repository secrets so CI can deploy the Lambda and upload the static site.
-  - After deploying, test end-to-end: from a browser (or Postman) call the `/search` API with a sample query and see that it returns results from the latest content.
+- **DONE:** Develop the Search Lambda (Search API) in the Website (or a dedicated directory).
+Implemented a Python Lambda in `website/search-api/app.py` that downloads `index.sqlite` from the Knowledgebase S3 bucket, executes SQLite FTS queries, and returns JSON results.
+The Solus CDK `GitopediaStack` defines the Lambda, grants it read access to the KB index bucket, and exposes it via an API Gateway `GET /search` endpoint with CORS for `gitopedia.org`.
+Website CI builds a deployable Lambda zip artifact.
-- **TODO:** Integrate search on the Website frontend.
-Create a search input field on the site (perhaps on the homepage or a dedicated search page).
-When a user submits a query, use JavaScript (fetch API) to call the Search API endpoint.
-Display the list of results (at least title and snippet, linking to the article pages).
-For MVP, this can be a very basic UI.
+- **DONE:** Integrate search on the Website frontend.
+Added a basic search UI on the homepage (`website/pages/index.jsx`) that calls the Search API endpoint (configured via `NEXT_PUBLIC_SEARCH_API_URL`), displays results with titles and snippets, and links to article pages.
+For MVP, this is a simple form and result list.
 - **DONE:** Implement static page generation for Website.
 Created Next.js pages that:
   - Checkout Gitopedia repository during CI build to access Markdown files.
   - Use `lib/content.js` to parse Markdown with `gray-matter` and `remark` for HTML conversion.